TRASAL/dadafits/README.md

 white space around the separator is ignored.
 Key-value pairs are separated by a newline character.
 The parameterset is first compressed with ```bz2``` compression, then encoded with ```hex```encoding.
 The encoded parset is then stored to the FITS header in the ```PARSET``` field.

+# Performance

+For offline processing of IQUV data, the data are first read from disk into a PSRDada ringbuffer. ```dadafits```then deinterleaves these data and writes them to disk in FITS format.
+Writing either 12 tied-array beams or one synthesised beam to disk takes roughly 13 seconds per page of 1.024 seconds.

 # Contributers

 Jisk Attema, Netherlands eScience Center